AiC-Project/aic-project.github.io/index.md

 ### Funding actors
-The AiC 2.0 project is a collaborative R & D project resulting from the call for projects [FUI # 16](http://www.systematic-paris-region.org/fr/actualites/le-16e-appel-a-projets-fui-retient-12-projets-labellises-par-systematic-paris-region).
+The AiC 2.0 project is a collaborative R&D project resulting from the call for projects [FUI #16](http://www.systematic-paris-region.org/fr/actualites/le-16e-appel-a-projets-fui-retient-12-projets-labellises-par-systematic-paris-region).

-The FUI (Unified Interministerial Funds) is a program to support applied research to help develop new products and services that can be put on the market in the short or medium term.
+The FUI (Unified Interministerial Funds) is a program aiming to support applied research to help develop new products and services that can be put on the market in the short or medium term.

-It allows to finance "collaborative" R & D projects (involving, for example, large companies, SMEs and laboratories), following their labeling by the competitiveness clusters.
+It allows to finance "collaborative" R&D projects (involving, for example, large companies, SMEs and laboratories), following their labeling by the competitiveness clusters.

 The financing is then managed by the BPI in association with the communities, for the project AiC 2.0, the Ile de France region.